All Episodes

 Hello, Rush.

-It's uh an absolute honor to speak with you.
+An absolute honor to speak with you.

-I just wanted to point out that uh your point about the AMA numbers are actually quite correct.
+I just wanted to point out that your point about the AMA numbers are actually quite correct.

-So I've been a member of the AMA for many, many years.
+As a physician, I've actually, I don't think, ever paid dues, though I've been a member of the AMA for many, many years.

 They just keep giving me membership.

-Approximately six months later, I get a letter from the AMA stating we hope you've reconsidered your position.
+Approximately six months later, I get a letter from the AMA stating, we hope you've reconsidered your position, and here's your next membership.

 So even though I've been a member for many years, I've never paid dues.

-I've never um sent them money.
+I've never sent in money.

 Right.

-So the membership is not that large, not that many doctors are members anymore, right?
+Not that many doctors are members anymore, right?

-No, and and uh and a large number of them the membership numbers are people like me, they um have never actually paid for a membership, and we're counted in those numbers.
+They have never actually paid for a membership, and we're counted in those numbers.

 Right.

-All right, I appreciate that.
+I appreciate that.

-Thanks very judy.
+Thanks very much Jody.

 This is Jerry.

-We moved to Battle Creek, Michigan.
+We move to Battle Creek, Michigan.

 You're next on the Rush Limbaugh program.